-Achieving enlightenment is the easiest thing in the world if you put others first – yet that can seem like the hardest thing to achieve.
+Enlightenment is the easiest thing in the world if you put others first – a deceptively tough ask.

 This book doesn’t claim to make you a better business leader – and it may not even make you a better Buddhist – but it does serve to underline how much we accept about modern life without questioning whether it truly makes us happy.